-Nutrition and rest are important to increase the effectiveness of training
+Nutrition and rest to enhance the effectiveness of muscle training

-Sports science data has shown that enhancing muscle function, i.e., increasing muscle mass and strength makes it easier to achieve optimum performance 1).
+Sports science data also shows that by strengthening muscle function, in other words by increasing muscle mass and strength, it becomes easier to achieve ideal performance.1).

-Figure 1 shows the relationship between the area (cross-sectional area) when the thigh muscles are viewed as a horizontal slice and the maximum muscle strength (lifting force) of the knee-lengthening movement.
+Figure 1 shows data showing the relationship between the cross-sectional area of the thigh muscles when viewed in cross-section and the maximum muscle strength (lifting force) when straightening the knee.

 Figure 1